Notice of Privacy Practices

 Changes in Privacy Practices

-We may change our Privacy Practices at any time.
+We may change our policies at any time.
 Before we make a significant change in our policies, we will change our Notice and post the new Notice in the waiting area.
 You can also request a copy of our Notice at any time.
-For more information about our privacy practices, contact the Privacy Officer listed below.
+For more information about our privacy practices, contact the Privacy Officer at the location where you are receiving services.

-If you are concerned that we have violated your privacy rights, or, you disagree with a decision we made about your records, you may contact the person listed below.
+If you are concerned that we have violated your privacy rights, or you disagree with a decision we made about your records, you may contact the Privacy Officer at the location where you are receiving services.
 You also may send a written complaint to the U.S. Department of Health and Human Services.
-The person listed below will provide you with the appropriate address upon request.
 You will not be penalized in any way for filing a complaint.

 If you have any questions, requests, or complaints, please contact: